 - Workers in the retail industry like waiters, cashiers, retail clerks, cooks

 Common Work-Related Foot and Ankle Injuries

 There are a wide variety of workplace foot and ankle injuries that a person can suffer.
 Some commonly reported injuries are:

 - Bone fractures: Foot, ankle, and toes have small bones that can easily break in a workplace accident.
-If the worker is caught between parts of machinery or is crushed under moving marts or motor vehicle, he/she can suffer multiple fractures.
+If the worker is caught between parts of machinery or is crushed under moving parts or a motor vehicle, they can suffer multiple fractures.

 - Puncture wounds: A puncture wound from stepping on a sharp object or from a power tool can limit the worker’s ability to walk and stand.

-- Sprains and strains: A worker can twist or turn his/her ankle can suffer an ankle strain or sprain.
+- Sprains and strains: A worker can twist or turn their ankle and can suffer an ankle strain or sprain.
 While in most cases RICE and pain medication is enough to treat a strain or sprain, in serious cases surgery may be required.